RayaneKimo/AWS-MINI-PROJECT/README.md

-# Solution : GuardDuty Alerting in Slack - Mini Project
+# Report : GuardDuty Alerting in Slack - Mini Project

 ## Project Overview
 This project is a serverless application that sends GuardDuty findings to Slack.
 It uses AWS Lambda to process GuardDuty findings and sends them to Slack using a webhook.